honest comparison

 OfferingTree uses Stripe but on a different model from Stripe Connect Standard.
 Junocal uses Stripe Connect Standard, where the studio is the full Stripe customer at the account level and has its own rate card directly with Stripe.
 The practical implications matter when payments need custom handling (dispute escalation, negotiated processing rates, custom payout schedules).
 For solo online-yoga teachers where the payment volume is modest and standard rates are fine, the structural difference may not matter; for brick-and-mortar studios doing higher volume, the direct Stripe relationship is operationally significant.

-Junocal ships both waitlist modes (auto-promote outside the cancellation window, first-to-claim broadcast inside) on every plan.
-OfferingTree's waitlist handling is simpler and does not include the broadcast-claim mode that has become the standard pattern at boutique studios with full classes.
-For studios where waitlists are operationally significant (most reformer studios with consistent class fills), the absence is meaningful.
-For solo teachers and small studios where waitlists are uncommon, the absence doesn't matter.
+Junocal ships both waitlist modes on every plan.
+Outside the cancellation window, the next person in line is booked automatically.
+Inside it, everyone on the waitlist gets an alert and the first to tap gets the spot.
+OfferingTree's waitlist is simpler and doesn't include that first-to-claim mode, which has become the standard at boutique studios with full classes.
+For studios where waitlists matter day to day (most reformer studios with consistent class fills), that gap is meaningful.
+For solo teachers and small studios where waitlists are uncommon, it doesn't matter.

 Both tools support some level of brand customisation on the booking page.
-Junocal includes six storefront themes on every plan from Starter at $39 up, with custom domain on Studio and Growth.
+Junocal includes six storefront themes on every plan from Starter at $15 up.
 The visual design depth and the brand control are more developed at Junocal because the target customer (brick-and-mortar boutique studio) cares more about branded discovery.
 OfferingTree's branding tools are appropriate for its solo-teacher target customer; for a studio where the booking page is a primary marketing surface, Junocal's depth here is real.

 Where OfferingTree is better